 I also asked people what are their favorite cheese’s and the 1st responses were always..yup, you guessed it.

 And finally, I asked..”What is the best cheese to eat when you have tomatoes and basil or want to cut it into sticks and fry it?

 The answer.
 You know it baby…Mozzarella again.

-( Thanks Mom and Dad)
+( Thanks for answering my questions, Mom and Dad)

 For me, I’m really picky about my cheese.

 I love cheese but the downfall is that I am very critical of the quality as well.

 I’m so passionate about cheese and it’s purity that I once dated a girl that cooked a spaghetti dinner for me.

 She was great.
 Smart, beautiful and boy could she cook.
 I asked her if she had any parmigiano reggiano or locatelli or any other grated cheese.

 With eyes wide of anticipation she said, ” Of course I do.
 What kind of gourmand would prepare a meal for someone they cared for and not have a wonderful grated cheese?”